Ithaca 37: Operation

 Loading the Ithaca 37 involves inserting shotshells of the proper gauge through the loading/ejection port in the bottom of the receiver and pushing them forward into the magazine until retained by the shell stop.
 The slide release is pressed and the slide retracted completely then pushed forward.
 Pulling the trigger fires the gun and releases the slide for reloading.
-On most models up to 1975, a second sear was installed that would drop the hammer as soon the gun went into battery if the trigger was in a depressed condition.
+On most models up to 1975, a second sear was installed that would drop the hammer as soon as the gun went into battery if the trigger was in a depressed condition.
 Thus, holding the trigger down allowed the gun to fire the instant a new round is cycled into the chamber without requiring the trigger to be released; this feature was called "slam-fire".
 Otherwise, the Model 37 operates in much the same way as other pump-action shotguns; with the exception that, unlike most pump-action (and semi-automatic) long arms – which usually eject expended shells to one side, usually the right – the Model 37 ejects them downward, through the aforementioned loading/ejection port.
 This has made the Ithaca popular with left-handed users, who may fear hot shells being thrown at them by other guns.